magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Register trunk
 --------------

-| We did not write the description to this field.
+| Only active this if the trunk is authenticated via username and password.